Purushottam Laxman Deshpande: Education

 Deshpande studied at Parle Tilak Vidyalaya.
 He attended Ismail Yusuf College after high school and then Fergusson College in Pune for BA.
 Later, he attended Government Law College, Mumbai for LLB.
 He completed Bachelor of Arts (BA) degree in 1950 and then a Master of Arts (MA) degree from Willingdon College, Sangli.
 He also took lessons in playing the harmonium from Dattopant Rajopadhye of Bhaskar Sangitalaya.

 Personal life

 His first wife, Sundar Divadkar, died soon after their wedding.
 On 12 June 1946, Deshpande married his colleague, Sunita Thakur.
 She (Sunita Deshpande) was to go on to become an accomplished writer in her own right.
 The couple did not have any children of their own.
 They raised Sunitabai's nephew, Dinesh Thakur as their own son.
 Pu La wrote on Dinesh in his book Gangot.

 Professional life

-Books

-1."Vyakti Ani Valli" (व्यक्ती आणि वल्ली):

-This book is a collection of character sketches, portraying various eccentric personalities from Deshpande's life.
-Each character is brought to life with humor and wit, reflecting the diverse and colorful spectrum of human nature.

-2."Batatyachi Chaal" (बटाट्याची चाळ):

-A humorous depiction of life in a chawl (a type of communal housing) in Mumbai, the book captures the quirky and endearing lives of its inhabitants, illustrating their daily struggles and camaraderie with a comedic touch.

-3."Apoorvai" (अपूर्वाइ):

-This is a travelogue recounting Deshpande's experiences in Europe.
-Written with his characteristic humor, the book offers insightful and amusing observations about European culture and lifestyle.

-4."Asa Mi Asami" (असा मी असामी):

-A satirical autobiography, this novel presents the life of a common man through a series of humorous episodes, highlighting the absurdities and ironies of middle-class existence in India.

-5."Ti Phulrani" (ती फुलराणी):

-An adaptation of George Bernard Shaw's play "Pygmalion," this Marathi play tells the story of a flower girl who is transformed into a refined lady under the guidance of a professor.
-It retains the original's critique of social class distinctions while adding Deshpande's unique comedic flair.

-6."Jave Tyanchya Desha" (जावे त्यांच्या देशा):

-Another travelogue, this book describes Deshpande's visit to various countries, filled with humorous anecdotes and reflections on the cultural differences he encounters.

-7."Guna Gaiin Awadi" (गुण गाईन आवडी):

-A collection of essays that blend humor with philosophical insights, showcasing Deshpande's ability to find comedy in everyday situations while pondering deeper meanings.

 Educator

 Both Deshpande and his wife served as teachers in Orient High School, Mumbai.
 He also worked for some years as a college professor in Rani Parvati Devi College, Belgaum in Karnataka and Kirti College in Mumbai.